ParasGeeek/Crowdfunding-DApp/Crowdfunding-DApp/README.md

-All Rights Reserved to Starkenmann Olivier Ethereum smart contracts for the DAO
+Ethereum smart contracts for the DAO

 - Token
     - ERC20